benschneider/spectral-diffusion/README.md

 | Goal | Stability + quick testing    | Probe spectral benefits, Taguchi optimization |

 ---

+## Spectral Model Research Plan

+Refer to `docs/spectral_model_research.md` for the detailed roadmap covering complex convolution layers, spectral UNet architecture prototypes, experiment stages, and risks/mitigations.
+The document outlines how upcoming development will extend the current spatial UNet into a native frequency-domain model while reusing the new sampler and evaluation tooling documented above.

 ## 🧠 Research Questions
 - Does learning in frequency space reduce redundancy in denoising trajectories?